galaxyproject/galaxy-hub/src/authnz/index.md

 To access user's private cloud-based resources, Galaxy requires credentials to sign read/write requests to user's storage account.
-However, Galaxy does NOT ask for user credentials as there are some drawbacks to that, such as:
+However, Galaxy does NOT ask for users credentials as there are some drawbacks to that, such as:

 - user credentials would grant a Galaxy instance with the same level of privileges as the user themselves;